 K-12 & Community Education

-Julia presented the Materials Science and Engineering field session at the virtual CURIE Academy in July 2020 and 2021.
+Julia presented the Materials Science and Engineering field session at the virtual CURIE Academy in July 2020 and 2021, as well as at the in-person CURIE Academy in July 2022.

 In her role as CNF Ambassador, Maya volunteered through the Cornell NanoScale Facility (CNF) K-12 Outreach Program and presented her research via Zoom Outreach to Ithaca High School in June 2020.